 The Chinese stock market continues to slide with the Shanghai Composite (SHA:000001) suffering its biggest one-day decline in 5 months.

-Data from the Hong Kong Census and Statistics Department show a rise of 36% month-on-month and 35% year-on-year on gold imports via Hong Kong.
+Data from the Hong Kong Census and Statistics Department shows a rise of 36% month-on-month and 35% year-on-year on gold imports via Hong Kong.
 This is the highest level since January.

 “We think investors are becoming increasingly worried about a more pronounced correction in the Chinese stock market and will return to gold to diversify their portfolios,” said Simona Gambarini, commodities economist at Capital Economics.

 “Markets around the world are really rich.
 I think if the Chinese market corrects a little bit more from here, it would be my first choice,” said Roach.

-- Why I’m Bullish on Singapore Real Estate - 15/10/2017
+- Why I’m Positive About Malaysia Real Estate - 03/11/2017

-- How to Invest in Emerging Markets the Right Way - 12/10/2017
+- Want to Avoid Recession?
+Invest in These 3 Markets - 26/10/2017